 For responsible business

-We actively approach business representatives and invite them to contribute their perspective into the political discourse.
+We actively approach business representatives and invite them to contribute their perspective in our multi-stakeholder formats.
 By addressing different positions and views, we give this sector the opportunity for a deeper understanding of the business environment (e.g. the expectations of civil society towards business).
-This can improve the insight into the market development for successful investment and risk management.
+This can improve insights into the market development for successful investment and risk management.

 For participatory civil society